 But the thing is, more than just wine, this place is a food lover’s mecca.
 We had a dinner that was so good, it almost made me blush.

-On top of several tastings (a rose sparkling, four whites, and five reds), Gwyn hooked up a bottle of Brunello di Montalcino that rocked my socks (all of these, by the way, are coming in review form forthwith).
-We also sampled a handful of the dishes available on their appetizer menu.
+On top of several tastings (a rose sparkling, four whites, and five reds), Gwyn hooked up a bottle of Brunello di Montalcino that rocked my socks.1 We also sampled a handful of the dishes available on their appetizer menu.

 First up was one we didn’t order, and if you know people in the restaurant business, you know damn well that if they bring you something unplanned, you eat it.
 No questions asked, because it will be good.
 While I’m not a huge asparagus fan, the Grilled Asparagus with Goat Cheese Fonduta and Fried Quail Eggs was completely ridiculous.
 The vegetables were seasoned just right, the eggs were fried exactly as I like them, and the fonduta was an amazingly creamy—yet simultaneously not too heavy—cheese sauce.